jacobdolph/Gigit/README.md

+# Under Construction
+### We need to accomplish a few things before we are ready to deploy this app for the world again
+- accomplish integrating graphql
+- removing Auth0
+- rebuild the authentication using express session and jwt
+- integrate Stripe (this is a nice to have but not necessary)
+- I am looking at a 2 week project

 # Gigit

 Full-stack application that gives you a place to schedule gigs for your entertainment needs.

+- Gigit Started out as a Group Project in my coding bootcamp.
+Currently it is under construction to add more functionality

 ## [Try it yourself!](https://www.letsgigit.events)